Skip to main content

 session_idstringYesSession ID returned by analyze_request

-Returns: Full custom dimension object with groups and filters.Example prompts:
+Returns: Full grouped dimension object with groups and filters.Example prompts:

 • “Show me the Channel dimension groups”